 In her free time, Taffeta enjoys running and hiking with her dog, completing home renovations, and spending time with family and friends. .

-Kylie earned her Masters in Occupational Therapy from the University of Kansas Medical Center and her undergraduate with a bachelors in Science from the University of Central Florida.
-Originally from Omaha, Nebraska she now calls Kansas City her home.
-Kylie joined the Playabilities team in 2020 and has served in several positions and was recently promoted to Clinical Systems and Processes Lead. <br.
+Kylie earned her Master’s in Occupational Therapy from the University of Kansas Medical Center and a Bachelor of Science from the University of Central Florida.
+Originally from Omaha, Nebraska, she now calls Kansas City home.
+She joined the Playabilities team in 2020 and was promoted to Leawood Clinic Manager in 2023.
+After 1.5 years in that role, Kylie transitioned to her current position as Clinical Systems and Process Lead.

-In her free time you will find Kylie spending time with her husband, reading, completing puzzles, and being outside.
+In her free time, Kylie enjoys spending time with her husband, reading, solving puzzles, and spending time outdoors.